transmissions11/solcurity/README.md

 ## External Calls

-- `X1` - Is an external contract call needed?
+- `X1` - Is an external contract call actually needed?
 - `X2` - If there is an error, could it cause a DoS?
 Like `balanceOf()` reverting.
 (SWC-113)
 - `X3` - Would it be harmful if the call reentered into the current function?
 - `X4` - Would it be harmful if the call reentered into the another function?